austinlparker/eShopOnContainers/README.md

 ## IMPORTANT NOTES!

+**OpenTelemetry Integration Notes**
+The OpenTelemetry collector config is at `./src/otel-collector-config.yaml` - if you'd like to use this with Lightstep, insert your project access token at the appropriate place.
+You can also configure export to Jaeger, Zipkin, or many other destinations!
+See full Collector docs [on GitHub](https://github.com/open-telemetry/opentelemetry-collector).

 **You can use either the latest version of Visual Studio or simply Docker CLI and .NET CLI for Windows, Mac and Linux**.